-"(3) In this subsection, only paragraph (1)(A) shall apply to security personnel employed by a railroad carrier to protect individ-
+"(3) In this subsection, only paragraph (1)(A) shall apply to security personnel employed by a railroad carrier to protect individuals and property transported by railroad.

-"(c) ENFORCEMENT ACTION.
+"(c) ENFORCEMENT ACTION.-

 "(1) IN GENERAL.-An employee who alleges discharge, discipline, or other discrimination in violation of subsection (a) or (b) of this section, may seek relief in accordance with the provisions of this section, with any petition or other request for relief under this section to be initiated by filing a complaint with the Secretary of Labor.